Department Overview and Its History

 The Department offers a wide range of courses for music students from first-year undergraduates to doctoral students in all areas of specialization, and it also offers courses in music fundamentals, music appreciation, popular music, and music of non-Western cultures that are available to non-music students.

-Our faculty consists of dedicated teachers who are also widely published, distinguished scholars in musicology, music theory, and popular music studies, as well as prolific, award-winning composers who evince an eclectic range of compositional styles and approaches.
+Our faculty consists of dedicated teachers who are also widely published, distinguished scholars in musicology, music theory, and popular music studies, as well as prolific, award-winning composers who evince a diverse range of compositional styles and approaches.

 The Department of Music Research and Composition was created on July 1, 2008, the fortieth anniversary of the Don Wright Faculty of Music, through the amalgamation of the Department of Music Theory and Composition and the Department of Music History.
 The amalgamation draws on the strengths and longstanding distinguished reputations of the parent departments, and reflects interdisciplinary affinities and newer areas of study that are representative of the academic milieu of the twenty-first century.

-The Department of Music Research and Composition administers the five undergraduate programs described below.
-Links to the program requirements are provided below the description of each program.
+The Department of Music Research and Composition administers the five undergraduate areas of study described below.
 The Department also offers courses that meet the needs of all music students, regardless of specialization.
 The four-semester core curricula in music theory, music history, and musicianship administered by the Department of Music Research and Composition are required by Bachelor of Music students in all areas of study.
-Advanced courses designed for students in all five programs are available as electives to other students.
+Advanced courses designed for students in all four programs are available as electives to other students.

 Through its broad coverage of the history of music from the Middle Ages to the present, this program allows students to gain a critical understanding of the rich and varied traditions of our musical heritage.
-Beyond the two-year introductory sequence of courses, advanced courses may be chosen from a wide range of options including opera, symphony, chamber music, performance practice, early music editing and notation, as well as courses that consider topics in various historical periods from the medieval to the twentieth and twenty-first century.
+Beyond the two-year introductory sequence of courses, advanced courses may be chosen from a wide range of options including opera, symphony, chamber music, performance practice, early music editing and notation, as well as courses that consider topics from medieval music to music across the globe in the twenty-first century.
 Learn more about the Bachelor of Music degree program

 BA Major in Popular Music Studies

 The BA major in Popular Music Studies combines hands-on practice with theory to train students to research and think critically about the production, creation, history, and culture of popular music.
 Courses are offered in songwriting, arranging, and desktop music production, as well as the critical study of songs, recordings, styles, artists, and the place of popular music in contemporary culture.
 Learn more about the Popular Music Studies BA program

 BA Specialization in Music Administrative Studies

 Applications from people with both ‘classical’ and ‘pop’ backgrounds are welcome.
-Students may customize the program to concentrate on either popular music or classical music or they may blend the two areas together.
+Students may customize the major to concentrate on either popular music or classical music or they may blend the two areas together.
 Learn more about the MAS BA Specialization program